How Does Light From Electronic Devices Hinder Our Health?

 “Magnesium is an essential mineral that has relaxing properties.
 Melatonin may help to re-calibrate your 24-hour biological clock, especially for those who work the night-shift or individuals who experience jet lag.
 Valerian Root has been used as a sedative for more than 2,000 years and is widely used for inducing sleep and improving sleep quality.
 California Poppy works as a painkiller and helps to induce sleep, without being habit forming.
 L-Theanine, an extract from green tea, is excellent for persistent thoughts, anxiety, and relaxation.
 Chamomile, when taken as a tea or used as an herb, is a well-known, natural sleep remedy.”

-Be sure to turn off your cell phones, computers, television, and other electronic devices at least an hour before bed.
+As technology advances, more and more bedrooms are becoming filled with screens.
+You only have to look at the latest cable TV statistics to see how many people are regularly watching TV and there is no doubt that many of those will be watching from their bedrooms.
+The same goes for tablets and cell phones, which are also frequently used in bed.
+Be sure to turn off all of your electronic devices at least an hour before bed.
 Try to go to sleep at a consistent, normal time each night that provides you with at least 7-8 hours of sleep.
 You can also try listening to soothing music, drinking herbal teas, stretching, or exercising during the day to induce sleep.